jimmyff/jimmyff-website/content/blog/2025-12-08-zap-theme/index.md

 This weekend I finally built [Zap](https://github.com/jimmyff/zola-zap), a minimal theme for the [Zola](https://www.getzola.org/) static site generator.
 It's designed to be as minimal as possible while still being functional: light/dark mode toggle, optional inline SVG icons via a sprite sheet, responsive images, and vibrant [OKLCH](/blog/prism-dart-flutter-color-package/) colors.
 The entire base CSS is inlined in the HTML—no external stylesheet requests.
 I also replaced the old search index with Fuse.js, which generates a significantly smaller index.

+{{ image (src="blog-post.webp", alt="The old theme 'Inky' on the left, new 'Zap' theme in dark mode central and light mode right.") }}

+## How does it perform?

+Almost perfect scores from PageSpeed Insights!
+The only mark down is my choice of link colors not being as high contrast as they could be—something I may tune in the future.

+{{ image (src="results.webp", alt="PageSpeed Insights showing near-perfect scores") }}

+## Bonus: Analytics

 I took the opportunity to switch to [Umami](https://umami.is/) for analytics.
-It's privacy-focused, lightweight, and doesn't require cookie banners.
+It's privacy-focused and lightweight.
 A nice change from the usual suspects.

+---

 Looking forward to publishing more content on my shiny refreshed site in 2026!

-{{ image (src="blog-post.webp", alt="The old theme 'Inky' on the left, new 'Zap' theme in dark mode central and light mode right.") }}